mdn/content/files/en-us/web/api/gpurenderpassencoder/popdebuggroup/index.md

 ---
-title: GPUCommandEncoder.popDebugGroup()
+title: GPURenderPassEncoder.popDebugGroup()
-slug: Web/API/GPUCommandEncoder/popDebugGroup
+slug: Web/API/GPURenderPassEncoder/popDebugGroup
 page-type: web-api-instance-method
 status:
   - experimental
-browser-compat: api.GPUCommandEncoder.popDebugGroup
+browser-compat: api.GPURenderPassEncoder.popDebugGroup
 ---

 {{APIRef("WebGPU API")}}{{SeeCompatTable}}

 The **`popDebugGroup()`** method of the
-{{domxref("GPUCommandEncoder")}} interface ends a debug group, which is begun with a {{domxref("GPUCommandEncoder.pushDebugGroup", "pushDebugGroup()")}} call.
+{{domxref("GPURenderPassEncoder")}} interface ends a render pass debug group, which is begun with a {{domxref("GPURenderPassEncoder.pushDebugGroup", "pushDebugGroup()")}} call.

 This could be used for telemetry, or may be utilized in {{domxref("GPUError")}} messages, browser dev tools, or other services in the future to help with debugging.